chrisgrieser/nvim-genghis/README.md

 require("genghis").createNewFile()
 ```

-Or you can use the ex command `:Genghis` with the respective sub-command:
+Or you can use the ex command `:Genghis` with the respective subcommand:

 ```vim
 :Genghis createNewFile